amirbehbahanian/Phonon-wave-packet-simulations-using-the-quantized-definition-of-energy-and-a-temperature-dependent-/README.md

 Dynamical_Matrix_Ar_Kong.py uses the input from Argon_Phonon.txt

-"Dispersion_Frequencies" and "energy_per_freqinterval" in the "Energy_Check.py" are created at the end of Dynamical_Matrix_Ar_Kong.py
+"Dispersion_Frequencies" and "energy_per_freqinterval" in the "WaveCreator" and "Energy_Check.py" are created at the end of Dynamical_Matrix_Ar_Kong.py

 "dump.PE.allsections" in the "K_Check.py" is created by a LAMMPS run on the Validation system as mentioned in the paper